andreabertinotti/DataStructures20_Text_Editor/README.md

 The editor interface is freely inspired by that of the traditional editor Ed.
 In some commands, the integers appearing in them represent address specifiers.
 More precisely, an address specifier is a number n, expressed in decimal, which indicates the address of the n-th row; the first line of the text has address 1.
-The supported commands are the following, with the convention that ind1,ind2 indicate two address specifiers such that ind1 ≤ ind2 and the parentheses are introduced for ease of reading this text, but not included in the command:
+The supported commands are the following, with the convention that ind1,ind2 indicate two address specifiers such that ind1 ≤ ind2 (note: the parentheses are introduced for ease of reading this text, but not included in the command):

 - (ind1,ind2)c
 Changes the text on lines between ind1 and ind2 (which have to be considered included).